teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 <a href="/images/tm-app/9-filing-basis-specimen.png"><img src="/images/tm-app/9-filing-basis-specimen.png" class="big-image"></a>

 _Software as a service_ applications have recently become tricky.
-If your application claims software as a service, some examiners will reject a specimen that they believe shows only “downloadable” software.
+If your application claims software as a service, some examiners will reject a specimen that they believe shows only "downloadable" software.

 - - -